ashutoshtiwari13/SocialNetwork_Analyser/README.md

 The edges described in the problem statement could be of any form: friendship, collaboration, following or mutual interests.
 Here, we specifically study and build our model over Facebook's social network, with the following areas of motivation:

 * General application of friends recommendation to a particular user.
-* Predicting hidden links in a social network group formed by terrorists along with identification of their leaders/ key influencers.
+* Predicting hidden links in a social network group formed by terrorists along with identification of their leaders/ key Influencers.
 * Targeted marketing of products: Marketing through highly influential individuals and also identifying plausible customers.
 * Suggesting promising interactions or collaborations that have not yet been identified within an organization.